CLIMATE CHANGE CONTROVERSY

 At first, it seems all memories have been lost, with his fall guy’s brain not being aware of what happened to him while in his coma.
 As a consequence, it takes a while for him to be convinced he had been out of his earthly body for almost a year.

-This book is filled with adventure, romance and personal intrigue, that ties together all six previous narratives of the Elysium’s Passage series.
+This book is filled with adventure, romance and personal intrigue, which ties together all six previous narratives of the Elysium’s Passage series.

 For a limited time, the first half of The Return is posted on this blog site at: https://digitalbloggers.com/arts-and-entertainment/The-Rerurn